 Carriage of goods for hire or reward

 Carriage of goods for hire or reward is a form of commercial van insurance.
-It insures a van, its driver and the goods being delivered in the event of an accident.
+It insures the van should it be involved in an accident during the course of making deliveries.

 Carriage of own goods

 Carriage of own goods is a form of commercial van insurance.
 It insures the van to be used to carry the policy holders goods or equipment, for example a builder who drives between jobs with their van full of their own tools.

 A minibus is classed as a vehicle that can seat between nine and 16 passengers.
 In your V5 logbook your vehicle will be classed as an M2 vehicle.